-Wow, maybe you should have warned me prior to booking that the other side of my bedroom wall is being completely demolished and rebuilt?
+Wow, maybe you should have warned me before booking that the other side of my bedroom wall is being completely demolished and rebuilt?
 Did you think the jackhammering at 8 am wasn’t going to bother us?

-10. The Number of Plates Have Been Counted
+10. The Number of Plates Has Been Counted

 11. Property is Cluttered

 I love it when you have 12 plants in the bedroom but nowhere for me to put my backpack.
 There’s a reason modern hotels are uncluttered.
 People want space for “their” belongings, not yours.
 Please don’t use every available nook and cranny as your storage locker.